Nstamour-art/XogotDocs/Documentation.docc/Releases/Preview-1.md

 * Numeric input values now update immediately upon changes (Better fix for #1296 and #1304)

+* When you favorite folders, then tapping on them scrolls to the folder (#1330)

+* Fixes slow down when selecting a remote debugging node that contained an image (#1420, Discord).

-Reverted the default scaling size from “auto” to “fractional”
+* Reverted the default scaling size from “auto” to “fractional”

 ## Build 2354